leonelngande/leonelngande.github.io/_posts/2021-01-13-testing-file-download-links-with-cypress.md

 </a>
 ```

-I'd like to make sure the file download links are valid and point to existing files.
-Here's how I would do it with Cypress.
+Here's how I would accomplish this with Cypress.

 ```javascript
 describe("Home page test", () => {